Automating-GIS-processes/site/source/lessons/L2/overview.rst

 Learning goals
 --------------

-After this week, you should be able to:
+After this lesson, you should be able to:

 - Read and write spatial data from/to common file formats
 - Conduct simple analysis on spatial and non-spatial data